Osborne92/World_Info_API/README.md

   ```sh
    ./mvnw spring-boot:run
    ```
 2. In another terminal, enter any command seen in the controller file.
-Examples below. <br>
-  Retrieves all countries
+Examples: Retrieves all countries
   ```sh
    curl GET "localhost:3000/countries"
    ```